The Y6 children did an amazing job performing Super Stan! See the two parts of their production below:

 We endeavor to make meal times as happy and relaxed as possible, whilst maintaining a high standard of table manners, Hot lunches are cooked on site by Caterlink.

 The Government is funding Universal Infant Free School Meals (UIFSM) for all Infant children.
 Your child will be asked each day whether they would like a hot meal or not, and given a meat, vegetarian or jacket potato/filled baguette option.
-If your child has a food allergy / intolerance it is vital that you let us know.
+If your child has a food allergy / intolerance it is vital that you let us know so that their needs can be catered for.

 Packed lunches may be brought to school.
 Please make sure containers are secure and named and that you avoid sending anything in with nuts.
 There are several children at school with servere nut allergies..